ff0000-ad-tech/tmpl-standard-base/README.md

 You can check in Terminal (or shell of preference): Execute `node -v`, `npm -v`, and `python` to see where you're at.

-Check online for instructions on how to update or install these dependencies.
+Check online for instructions on how to update or install these dependencies on your OS.

 ### Install Ad Template
 Download this repo and unzip it.
 In Terminal, `cd` into the result directory, then: